jaestebang/generate-ssh-key/README.md

 6. The script will generate an SSH key, update the SSH config, display the public key, and add the private key to the SSH agent.

+7. Finally, copy the public key and configure in GitHub / GitLab

 ## Script Details

 - The generated SSH key will be saved as `~/.ssh/id_rsa_<email_sanitized>`.